 Social interaction and peer relationships are an integral part of development.
 Consider communication opportunities with peers in the classroom, playground, bus and other applicable settings.
 This communication plan must consider the child's language(s) and primary mode(s) of communication with parents/caregivers, within these settings.
-CFR § 300.324(a)(2)(iv).
+CFR $\S 300.324(a)(2)(iv)$.

-Does this child have peers in the classroom with who they can fully communicate in thechild's primary language/mode of communication?YesNoIf yes, please describe these opportunities.
+Does this child have peers in the classroom with who they can fully communicate in the child's primary language/mode of communication?
+Yes No

 Does this child have opportunities to participate in extra-curricular activities or special events, with peers, with who they can fully communicate in the child's primary language/mode of communication?
-Yes No If yes, please describe these opportunities.
+Yes No